truonghuu/drlnd_continuous_control/README.md

-Continuous_Control.ipynb - the main notebook which will be used to run and train the agent. agent.py - defines the Agent that is being trained model.py - defines the PyTorch model for the Actor and the Critic network checkpoint_actor.pth - is the weights of the trained Actor network when the environment is solved checkpoint_critic.pth - is the weights of the trained Critic network when the environment is solved
+Continuous_Control.ipynb - the main notebook which will be used to run and train the agent. agent.py - defines the Agent that is being trained model.py - defines the PyTorch model for the Actor and the Critic network checkpoint_actor.pth - stores the weights of the trained Actor network when the environment is solved checkpoint_critic.pth - stores the weights of the trained Critic network when the environment is solved

 ### Getting Start